hashicorp/packer/website/source/docs/builders/googlecompute.markdown

 2. Click on the project you want to use Packer with (or create one if you don't have one yet).
 3. Click "APIs & auth" in the left sidebar
-4. Click "Registered apps" in the left sidebar
+4. Click "Credentials" in the left sidebar
-5. Click "Register App" and register a "Web Application".
-Choose any name you'd like.
+5. Click "Create New Client ID" and choose "Service Account"
+6. A private key will be downloaded for you.
+Note the password for the private key!
+This private key is your _client private key_.
-7. After creating the app, click "Certificate" (below the OAuth 2.0 Client ID section), and click "Download JSON".
+7. After creating the account, click "Download JSON".
 This is your _client secrets JSON_ file.
 Make sure you didn't download the JSON from the "OAuth 2.0" section!
 This is a common mistake and will cause the builder to not work.
-8. Next, click "Generate Certificate".
-You should be prompted to download a private key.
-Note the password for the private key!
-This private key is your _client private key_.

 Finally, one last step, you'll have to convert the `p12` file you got from Google into the PEM format.
 You can do this with OpenSSL, which